 - Tofu, Tempeh or Seitan – All made from soy beans, these foods have been used in traditional Asian cooking for years, and can provide a good alternative source of protein.

 - Mushrooms – Portobello or Cremini mushrooms are the best for a tasty meaty texture.
 Mushrooms make tasty substitutes in burgers, stews and lasagne.

-- Textured Vegetable protein – you can find here on Amazon.
-These are generally made from soy protein, similar to Tofu, and is a tasty, easy alternative to ground beef or mince.
+- Textured Vegetable protein – These are generally made from soy protein, similar to Tofu, and is a tasty, easy alternative to ground beef or mince.